lcp

 Watch the sunset from Miyajima

-Take a day trip to Onomichi
+Take a day trip to Onomichi or Kintai Bridge

 Is Hiroshima Worth Visiting?

 Hiroshima is what you make of it.
-Some tourists expect to be overwhelmed by emotion the moment they look out onto the a-bomb blast site—I know I did.
+Some tourists expect to be overwhelmed by emotion the moment they look out onto the A-bomb blast site—I know I did.
 (Side note: While I didn’t end up feeling very moved in this place on any of my trips to Hiroshima, I’ve had a very different experience in Nagasaki, the other Japanese city the same fate befell.
 Click here to read my comparison of Hiroshima vs. Nagasaki.)

 Other FAQ About Visiting Hiroshima